kwurst/CS-448/Syllabus.md

 ## Attendance

 You are expected to attend every class.
-You will be accomplishing important team planning, review, estimation, and task selection and creation work to enable your team to make progress within the project.
+In class you will working with your teammates on planning, review, estimation, task creation and selection, learning, and implementation.
+It is important for all members of the team to be present to enable the team to make progress.
 See important details under Attendance and Participation to see how you will be graded.

 ## Course Format

 This is a course about learning to work within a large, distributed software project.
-Much of our class time will be used for team planning, review, estimation, and task selection and creation work to enable your team to make progress within the project.
-A portion of our class time will be used for me to present some new material on the software development process, tool, group process, or object-oriented design.
+Much of our class time will be used for planning, review, estimation, and task creation and selection, learing, and implementation work.

 ## Course Objectives

 This course is intended to mimic, as closely as possible, the professional software development team environment.
 The students will develop a significant software system, employing knowledge gained from courses throughout the program.
 They will work in groups to manage a project, selecting and following appropriate project management techniques.
 They will develop the requirements, design, implementation, and quality assurance plan, and analyze the project for professional, social, and ethical issues.

 The students will have to learn new technology and techniques on their own as required for the specific project, showing the importance of continuing professional development.
 They will have to reflect on their learning and make frequent written and oral status reports on their individual and team progress.
 They will be encouraged to contribute the results of their learning and their work back to the professional community.